cancerberoSgx/termgui/README.md

 ## Motivation

- * I didn't found ncurses/blessed library gem implemented 100% in ruby (only ncursed which is C BTW)
+ * I don't want to use ncurses based dependencies since is binary
+ * I know there are a couple of initiatives 100% in ruby now, but I didn't knew them when I started this project
  * I'm the author of npm.org/accursed which is a similar library so I can of already implemented this in JavaScript
- * I'm getting started with ruby and I want to master it
+ * I was getting started with ruby and I want to master it
- * Many helpers, mappings can be reused from npm.org since js objects are valid ruby maps {}
-   * boxes: json
-   * color names / mapping (js objects)
-   * easing: simple js math-related functions easily to translate to ruby

 ## Usage
 ```